 For a decade or so, MSCs were largely perceived to be a supportive, feeder layer for hematopoietic stem cells (HSCs).
 Then sentiment within the research community swung strongly in the opposite direction, with MSCs hastily labeled as stem cells, despite demonstrating a considerably limited differentiation potential.
 This characterization was misleading and drove research towards outcomes that involved semi-differentiated and often non-engrafting cells.

 Because MSC differentiation does not explain the benefits of most MSC treatments, the answer to how MSCs exert their effects is still being explored across the public, private, academic, and government sectors.

 Indeed, the traditional view that MSCs heal by maturing into replacement cells for damaged tissue is largely untrue.
 Current research now suggests that the power of MSCs stems from their ability to regulate the immune response and influence the human body’s own regenerative machinery.

 This understanding is critical to pursing effective avenues for the commercialization of MSC products, technologies, and therapies.

 MSCs as a Foundational Technology

-In recent years, human mesenchymal stem cells (hMSCs) have become a foundational technology for many types of cell-based products.
-MSCs are multipotent progenitor cells with multilineage potential and the capacity to differentiate into adipocytes, osteocytes, and chondrocytes, among other cell types.
+In recent years, human MSCs (hMSCs) have become a foundational technology for many types of cell-based products.
+MSCs are multipotent progenitor cells with multilineage potential and the capacity to differentiate during development and in vitro into adipocytes, osteocytes, and chondrocytes, among other cell types.

 Moreover, they are capable of migrating to sites of inflammation and exerting potent immunosuppressive and anti-inflammatory effects by interacting with lymphocytes associated with both innate and adaptive immune systems.
 They can be easily isolated from a variety of tissue sources and expanded for widespread therapeutic commercialization.